A way to evaluate side gigs without lying to yourself

 - Care about repeatability

-If you’re looking for shortcuts or guarantees, this won’t help.
+If you are looking for shortcuts or guarantees, this method will feel restrictive.

-You don’t need to copy the method exactly.
+You don’t need to copy this method exactly.

 Start with: